Device is intended for use primarily by ICU nurses during infusions in patients in a critical care setting.

 About PuraCath Medical™

 PuraCath Medical™, a Silicon Valley based-company, is dedicated to improving the quality of life of patients by reducing the risk of infections.
 The Company is utilizing its technology platform, which was spun out of Stanford University’s Biodesign program, to develop novel, easy-to-use devices designed to reduce the risk of infections in patients with catheters in order to decrease infection-related hospitalizations and their associated costs.
-PuraCath Medical™ has received numerous prestigious government grants from the National Institute of Health (NIH), National Science Foundation (NSF), and Department of Defense (DOD) to support its initiatives.
+PuraCath Medical™ has received a prestigious small business government grant from the National Institute of Health (NIH) NIAID division with grant ID Number R43AI134553 and R44AI134553 to support these initiatives.

 For more information on PuraCath Medical™, please visit http://www.puracath.com